Have you ever asked the question “Why are driving tests at such odd times?”.

 The Charter Mark is a prestigious award given out to companies meeting very high levels of customer service.

-The DSA was one of the first places to ever be given the award.
+The DSA (Driving Standards Agency – the old name for the DVSA) was one of the first places to ever be given the award.
 They then became the first to ever lose it.

 I remember going in driving test centres and seeing examiners scraping the Charter Mark stickers off the windows because they weren’t allowed to display it any more.
 Why did they lose it?